ishprasad/llm-hallucination-detection/README.md

 # llm-hallucination-detection
--Work in Progress- A DeBERTa model is fine-tuned, using data from SQuAD, to detect hallucinations in other LLMs by comparing a generated answer against the inputted question and evidence.
+-Work in Progress- We fine-tuned a DeBERTa model, using data from SQuAD, to detect hallucinations in other LLMs by comparing a generated answer against the inputted question and evidence.